ExaScience/elprep/README.md

 The advantages of elPrep include:

 * efficient multi-threaded execution
 * operates completely in-memory, no intermediate files are generated
 * 100% equivalent output to output produced by Picard-tools and SAMtools for overlapping functionality
 * compatible with existing tools such as GATK, SAMtools, and Picard-tools
 * extensible implementation

 # Availability

 elPrep is released as an open-source project under a BSD 3-Clause License (BSD 2.0).
 We also provide a download of a precompiled binary to which a specific license applies.

 ## Binaries

 You can download a precompiled binary of elPrep [here](https://github.com/ExaScience/elprep/releases) upon accepting the license agreement.
-This binary was created using the 64-bit LispWorks 6.1 Professional Edition for Linux.
+This binary was created using the 64-bit LispWorks 6.1 Enterprise Edition for Linux.

 ## GitHub

 The elPrep source code is freely available on GitHub. elPrep is implemented in Common Lisp using the LispWorks compiler for Linux.

 	elPrep GitHub clone URL:

 		https://github.com/ExaScience/elprep.git

 ## Dependencies

 elPrep works with the .sam and .bam formats as input/output.
 To use .bam SAMtools must be installed:

 		http://samtools.sourceforge.net

 The .cram format will be supported once the successor of samtools-0.1.19 (which supports .cram) is officially released.